-Even though you were not granted a scholarship for the first academic year, you can apply for a scholarship for the second academic year.
+Even if you were not granted a scholarship for the first academic year, you can apply for a scholarship for the second academic year.
 The application period will be before the end of your first study year.
-In this case, the scholarship is awarded on the grounds of the academic success during your first year of study.
+In this case, the scholarship is awarded on the grounds of academic success during your first year of study.

 How much are the scholarships?

-For the 2018 intake, the scholarship categories are:
+The scholarship categories are:

-- the amount of the whole tuition fee (13,000 or 15,000 or 18,000 euros) AND 10,000 euros;
+- The amount of the whole tuition fee (13,000 or 15,000 or 18,000 euros) and 10,000 euros;

-- the amount of the whole tuition fee (13,000 or 15,000 or 18,000 euros);
+- The amount of the whole tuition fee (13,000 or 15,000 or 18,000 euros);and

-- Study Grant (10,000 euros)
+- Study grant (10,000 euros).

-For additional information, please visit the scholarships programme web page.
+For additional information, please visit the scholarships programme webpage.

-How to apply for the scholarship?
+How do I apply for scholarships?

 The possible scholarship-related documents should be delivered with the other enclosed documents of your degree application.
 More information about the application and selection process.

 How can I find other scholarship options?

-May a PhD candidate apply for a scholarship?
+Can a PhD candidate apply for a scholarship?